Margarethe Selenka: Anthropological work

 Meanwhile, the scientific work of the Selenkas continued.
 They were intrigued by Eugène Dubois' discovery of Java Man fossils (Homo erectus) at Trinil in 1891.
 Dubois claimed to have discovered the evolutionary "missing link" between apes and humans.
-However, not all scientists agreed and the debate was made difficult by Dubois' refusal to show others his fossils.
+However, not all scientists agreed, and the debate was made difficult by Dubois' refusal to show others his fossils.
 Emil Selenka decided to organize an expedition to Java to find more evidence.
 However, he died in 1902, leaving the task to his wife.
 Margarethe Selenka continued the work and the expedition took place in 1907–08.
 It was unsuccessful in discovering more Java man fossils at Trinil, but it did make a thorough contribution to the regional stratigraphy and many fossils of Pleistocene mammals were found.
 The report was supervised by Selenka and the geologist Max Blanckenhorn and was internationally praised for its accuracy.
-Many of the positive reactions came from opponents of Dubois' ideas, like the British anatomist Arthur Keith, who saw the report as prove against Dubois.
+Many of the positive reactions came from opponents of Dubois' ideas, like the British anatomist Arthur Keith, who saw the report as proof against Dubois.

 In the late 20th century, the report has been cited by creationists because it states that a human molar was found during the excavations at Trinil.
 Creationists see this as proof that modern humans lived at the same time as Java men, thus excluding the possibility that Java man can be a direct ancestor for humans.
 This is based on a misunderstanding since Homo erectus is today by anthropologists seen as human itself.